NowickiLukasz/premium-cocktails-ci-pp5/README.md

 # Business Model

 This project is designed for the use of cocktail enthusiasts where they can buy drinks, study material and view recipes.
 The business model is a Business to Customer(B2C).
+The market this project aims to attact to is those of 25 and over, as this age group has disposable income and are willing to spend more money on higher quality products and those specialised in the field may come tot he site to do research in the future.

 # SEO
 To imporve the SEO for search engines, keywords and description was user in the HTML meta head section.